elderlybeginner/blog/_posts/2019-11-02-functional_python.md

 2. *Recursive function* are clean, powerful and can be tricky

-Most common examples are calculating factorial (n!) or Fibonacci numbers.
+The most common examples are calculating factorial (n!) or Fibonacci numbers.
 You can find it easily.
-As a beginner I crashed system a few times as these recursion went out of control.
+As a beginner, I crashed the system a few times as these recursions went out of control.

 3. *Lambda Expressions* are useful, elegant.